zwettemaan/CEPSparker/ReadMe.md

     - search the text files under _Templates_ for placeholder patterns `$$PLACEHOLDER$$`
     - read the ProjectConfig.txt file to determine what default values to use for placeholders.
     - show the placeholders with their default values to the user
-    - allow the user to tweak stuff
+    - allow the user to tweak various settings and values
     - when the user clicks 'Generate', do a search-and-replace with the user-provided placeholder replacements
     - depending on the user selection, it will also select between multiple variants of some key files.
 For example, there are multiple manifest.xml files in the Templates folder, and depending on the CEPVERSION selected, one of them will be picked.
 	  - process conditional expressions, very similar to how a C preprocessor works, but using '$include/$if' (with a dollar sign) instead of '#include/#if'.
 I am using a '$' instead of a '#' prefix to avoid clashes with the use of #include in ExtendScript.

 After this, the project is ready to install and/or tweak.

 ## Finding your way around

-Before trying to run this panel, you need to be able to find your way around.
+Before trying to start editing this panel, you need to be able to find your way around.

 In order to help you with that, there is a script called `setupLocalLinks`

-There is a Mac version in the _Mac_ folder and a Windows version in the _Windows_ folder

-The Mac version is called `setupLocalLinks.command`.
-The Windows version is called `setupLocalLinks.bat`.

-Double-click the correct one, and you should end up with a new folder called _LocalLinks_.
+#### Mac

+Right-click the

+    Mac/setupLocalLinks.command

+script, and select 'Open'.

+#### Windows

+Run the clean.bat script from the shell with administrative permissions.

+First double-click

+    Windows/sudo.bat

+Then type

+    setupLocalLinks

+followed by <Enter>

+#### LocalLinks

+A LocalLinks folder will be created.

-This folder contains a few aliases or shortcuts to important folder on your system.
+It contains a few aliases or shortcuts to important folder on your system.
 You'll often need to visit these folders, so having quick access to them is helpful.